anthonyshort/idiomatic-sass/README.md

 ## Nesting

-* Avoid nested more than 2 deep.
+* Avoid nesting more than 2 deep.
 This is a sign of bad CSS as selectors become too specific.
-* Rulesets within selectors should be separated by a single line follow the same rules.
+* Rulesets within selectors should be separated by a single line and follow the same rules as any other selector.

 ## Indentation